mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 per round to a maximum DM of -4.
 A character with a gas mask and goggles is immune to the effects of tear gas; a character with only one or the other has a maximum DM of -2.
-The gas cloud lasts for 1d6+3 rounds; it has an initial radius of 1.5 metres and expands in radius by one metre per round.
+The gas cloud lasts for 1d6+3 rounds; it has an initial radius of 1.5 meters and expands in radius by one meter per round.

 Vitamin supplement: Vitamin supplements including an iodine booster provide extra protection against radiation exposure.
 Taking